ydb-platform/ydb/ydb/docs/en/core/concepts/cdc.md

    Adding rows is a special case of updates, and a record of adding a row in a changefeed will look similar to an update record.

+## Virtual timestamps {#virtual-timestamps}

+All changes in {{ ydb-short-name }} tables are arranged according to the order in which transactions are performed.
+Each change is marked with a virtual timestamp which consists of two elements:

+1. Global coordinator time.
+1. Unique transaction ID.

+Using these stamps, you can arrange records from different partitions of the topic relative to each other or use them for filtering (for example, to exclude old change records).

+{% note info %}

+By default, virtual timestamps are not uploaded to the changefeed.
+To enable them, use the [appropriate parameter](../yql/reference/syntax/alter_table.md#changefeed-options) when creating a changefeed.

+{% endnote %}

 ## Record structure {#record-structure}

 Depending on the [changefeed parameters](../yql/reference/syntax/alter_table.md#changefeed-options), the structure of a record may differ.